-- Serve in any capacity as directed by the division president or leadership development specialist. - Serve as special advisor to the president and other executive council members on all matters pertaining to parliamentary procedure. - Have reference materials pertaining to parliamentary procedure available for each meeting. - Have a solid understanding of divisional bylaws and other governing documents. - Watch for significant irregularities in parliamentary procedure and call them to the attention of the President or committee chairperson.
+- Serve in any capacity as directed by the division President or advisor. - Serve as special advisor to the President and other officers on all matters pertaining to parliamentary procedure. - Have reference materials pertaining to parliamentary procedure available for each meeting. - Have a solid understanding of divisional bylaws and other governing documents. - Watch for significant irregularities in parliamentary procedure and call them to the attention of the president or committee chairperson.

-Executive council members are not permitted:
+Student officers are not permitted:

-- To serve as a judge for any BPA event at the regional or state level during their term of office. - To be involved with or support in any capacity a local, regional, state or BPA candidate's campaign. - To personally endorse any person, product, or service on behalf of BPA other than those persons, products or services which are approved by BPA. - To accept any personal benefits or payments for services performed as a BPA executive officer. - To obligate BPA for funds or services of any nature.
+- To serve as a judge for any BPA event at the regional or state level during their term of office. - To be involved with or support in any capacity a local, regional, state or BPA candidate's campaign. - To personally endorse any person, product, or service on behalf of BPA other than those persons, products or services which are approved by BPA. - To accept any personal benefits or payments for services performed as a BPA student officer. - To obligate BPA for funds or services of any nature.